Sanix-Darker/tidi/README.md

 # tidi

-Meet tidi, the `2kb` bubble chat component for any website... made using preact, running with a `9MB` golang compiled backend service.
+Meet tidi, the `2kb` bubble chat component for any website... made using preact, running with a `4MB` compiled backend service.

 FrontEnd